brianvoe/drop_date/README.md

 dropdate
 ========

-A simple input field to seperate drop down selects.
+A simple jquery plugin to convert an input field into seperate month,day,year dropdowns and update the original input field with newly selected values.

 ## Example: